rl1987/trickster.dev/tricksterblog/content/post/jq-tool-and-language-for-json-processing.md

 * https://hypebeastbaltics.com/collections/clothing-1/products.json
 * https://hypebeastbaltics.com/collections/clothing-1/products.json?limit=5&page=2

+This can be used to gather data programmatically at PLP and PDP levels from Shopify store with little to no HTML page scraping.
+Since the response data format is JSON, we can use jq to extract the interesting parts.
+We will still need something else to implement the remaining parts of API scraping code.
+In this can we will use Bash scripting language.

 WRITEME: simple API scraping example

 The jq codebase is in C, but the underlying "backend" of the language can be